cosmos/cosmos-sdk/docs/rfc/rfc-007-crosslang-state.md

 #### `cosmos.state.v1.commit`

 Takes no parameters and commits the current branched state token in the **message packet** against the underlying state it was branched from.
+TODO: is the state token now invalid and discard, or can it be used again?

 #### `cosmos.state.v1.rollback`

 Takes no parameters and rolls back any changes to the branched state token in the **message packet**.
+TODO: is the state token now invalid and discard, or can it be used again?

 ### KV Store API